-Our Headache Services is led by Rob Leckie and Carmel Wood.
+Our Headache Services is led by Rob Leckie.
 Headaches are one of the most prevalent pain conditions experienced, with 50-75% of adults suffering from headaches regularly.

 We understand just how debilitating this condition can be.
 However, because it is often seen as “just a headache” many do not seek advice or treatment to improve their symptoms.
 Few people realise how many headaches are easily treatable, originating from neck issues and postural stresses.